drunkard/ceph-readable-doc/html/_sources/radosgw/notifications.rst.txt

 Events
 ~~~~~~

-The events are in JSON format (regardless of the actual endpoint), and share the same structure as the S3-compatible events
+Events are in JSON format (regardless of the actual endpoint), and are S3-compatible.
-pushed or pulled using the pubsub sync module.
 For example:

 ::